byschii/nonoiseplease/VARIE.md

 - persist user activity
     - also make it available to user
 - optional do not save double urls
-- automatizzare test per estensioni
+- code test for extension
-    - NON CI STANNO maniere, forse con python
+    - maybe with pyautogui
-- magari quando si aggiunge una pagina e ho successo > link a edit pagina
+- when page added to web > link a edit (?)